rec/impall/README.rst

 warnings that occur.

 ``import_all`` is a single-file library with a unit test that automatically imports every Python file and module in your project.
-Warnings are by default treated as errors, but you can easily customize this and other features.

 I drop ``include_all`` into each new project.
-It takes seconds, it inevitably catches lots of dumb problems early, and it takes almost no maintenance.
+It takes seconds, it inevitably catches lots of dumb problems early, and it requires no maintenance.

 How to use ``import_all``
 ==============================

-Install it ``pip install import_all``, and use it by adding `this tiny file <https://github.com/rec/import_all/blob/master/all_test.py>`_ (`raw <https://raw.githubusercontent.com/rec/import_all/master/all_test.py>`_) anywhere in your project.

-It looks like this:
+Install it with ``pip install import_all``, and use it by adding `this tiny file <https://github.com/rec/import_all/blob/master/all_test.py>`_ (`raw <https://raw.githubusercontent.com/rec/import_all/master/all_test.py>`_) anywhere in your project - it looks like this:

 .. code-block:: python